-Connect to a PI Server or AF Database
+Connect to a Data Archive or AF database

 You can create a list of known AF servers by first initializing an instance of the PISystems collection.
-The list of all PI Data Archive servers that are known to the client is represented as PIServers.
-The code below shows how to obtain an object called My AF Server that represents the PI AF server and an object called My PI Data Archive that represents PI Data Archive.
+The list of all Data Archive servers known to the client is represented as PIServers.
+The code below shows how to obtain an object called My AF Server that represents the PI AF server and an object called My PI Data Archive that represents Data Archive.

 PISystems piSystems = new PISystems();